 - 1. When Windows is started, before or after logging on - 2.
 When traffic to the remote network is detected (see chapter 15 Automation) - 3.
-When inserting a USB drive containing the relevant VPN configuration (see chapter 22 USB mode) - 4.
-When inserting the smart card or token containing the certificate used for this tunnel (see section 18.5 Using a certificate stored on a smart card or token)

-5. When the TrustedConnect Panel is used, if the VPN Client detects that the workstation is not located in the trusted network (see chapter 21 Configuring the TrustedConnect Panel).
+When inserting the smart card or token containing the certificate used for this tunnel (see section 18.5 Using a certificate stored on a smart card or token) - 4.
+When the TrustedConnect Panel is used, if the VPN Client detects that the workstation is not located in the trusted network (see chapter 21 Configuring the TrustedConnect Panel).